MicrosoftDocs/cpp-docs/docs/error-messages/compiler-warnings/compiler-warning-level-2-c4150.md

 > deletion of pointer to incomplete type 'type'; no destructor called

 The `delete` operator is called to delete a type that was declared but not defined.
-The compiler can't find the destructor to call because the definition is not in the same translation unit as the `delete`.
+The compiler can't find the destructor to call because the definition isn't in the same translation unit as the `delete`.
 The pattern of declaring a class without defining is sometimes used to reduce the number of `#include` directives in order to speed up the build.

 The following sample generates C4150 by declaring but not defining `class IncClass`: